Dubai vs. Abu Dhabi Real Estate: Which Emirate is best for Investment?

 Key Factors Driving the Market

-First, the move to diversify the economy, reducing dependence on oil, has created a solid foundation for growth.
-Historically reliant on oil revenues, the UAE has successfully pivoted toward a knowledge-based economy, with real estate playing a pivotal role in this transformation.
+- First, the effort to diversify the economy and reduce reliance on oil has laid a solid foundation for growth.
+Historically reliant on oil earnings, the UAE has effectively transitioned to a knowledge-based economy, with real estate playing a critical part in this process.

 - Major infrastructure projects.